studio1902/statamic-peak-docs/docs/getting-started/upgrade-guide.md

 ## Tailwind 3.4 to 4.0

-Together with the Tailwind migration in Peak, Statamic got a major update in how it handles starter kits.
-Because of this, but mostly because of my horrible Git hygienem, the PR got a bit messy.

 If you want to upgrade existing Peak projects to Tailwind 4 and Vite 6, make sure to take care of the following:

 * Run `npm install tailwindcss@next @tailwindcss/vite@next`